 Keep Comprehensive Access to Records

-These will support continuity of care and strengthen compliance with information-sharing regulations.
+Maintaining detailed notes about record sources, requests, and transfers helps ensure continuity of care and supports compliance with information-sharing regulations.

 Ditto Can Provide Medical Transcripts For Better Coding, Billing, and Documentation